oracle/macaron/docs/source/pages/tutorials/exclude_include_checks.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Not running any check
 ^^^^^^^^^^^^^^^^^^^^^
-The following configurations will result in no check run and Macaron will return on error.
+The following configurations will result in no check running and Macaron will return on error.

 .. code-block:: ini